 Each criterion was evaluated and measured against Enviva's existing forest certification and chain of custody programs and the listed LAV's.
 Information from the FSC US CWNRA was used as a baseline to determine if areas of high conservation value, biodiversity and conversion exist in Enviva's supply base area.
-Additionally, Enviva asked the US Endowment for Forestry and Communities to assess the supply base area for at risk forest types.
+Additionally, Enviva works with organizations like the US Endowment for Forestry and Communities, The Long Leaf Allaince, The Nature Conservancy and the American Forest Foundation and others to better understand our souricng areas, habtiatas and species of concern.
 Based on this work and local knowledge Enviva determined a rating of "low risk" for each indicator with the exception of 2.1.1, 2.1.2, 2.2.3, 2.2.4 and 2.4.1.